Web Analytics

 add - Adding two values

-The second one (add2) is used to add a “constant” value (IMM5) to SR1, and store the result in DR1:
+The second variation (immediate mode) adds a “constant” 5-bit value (IMM5) to SR1 and stores the result in DR1:

 static inline uint16_t sext(uint16_t n, int b) {